lidq92/WaDIQaM/README.md

 - If you do not have enough memory, then change slightly the code in `IQADataset` class.
 Specifically, read image in `__getitem__` instead of  `__init__`.
 You can choose to use `IQADataset_less_memory` class instead.

 ## TODO (If I have free time)
+- Reproduce the results on some common databases, especially for the NR model (Currently, NR model is not tuned to reproduce the results.)
 - Simplify the code
-- Report results on some common databases
 - etc.